/

-We’ve asked our design lead at Eleken how to manage a design team and what advice he can give to those who’ve just started working their way into a creative lead role.
+We've asked our design lead at Eleken how to manage a design team and what advice he can give those who've just started working their way into a creative lead role.

 Moving to a new leadership role is not an easy transition.
 You essentially go from performing your regular design duties to managing and mentoring designers.
 And in most cases, there is no coach to help you master this new position.